Our next destination was Karumba. After seeing dancing brolgas on Plenty Highway we were counting for more around Karumba.

 Karumba – paradise for brolgas

 After leaving Normanton the surroundings began to change.
-We saw dry backwaters here and there and my favorite birds, brolgas, suddenly appeared.
+We saw dry backwaters here and there and my favourite bird, brolgas, suddenly appeared.

 Brolgas and wallabies in dozens